 We'll keep our eyes peeled for more information on the Sony RX10 V. Could it make it into our guide to the best bridge camera (opens in new tab)?
 For now, the Sony RX10 IV is still a very good superzoom and the best Sony RX10 IV deals (opens in new tab) make it an even more tempting prospect if you're looking for a premium bridge camera.

-Sony RX10 vs Sony RX10 II vs Sony RX10 III vs Sony RX10 IV (opens in new tab)
+Confused about RX10 models?
+You're not alone!
+Here's a guide to the Sony RX10 vs Sony RX10 II vs Sony RX10 III vs Sony RX10 IV (opens in new tab).
+Since you're here, you might also like to see the Best Sony lenses (opens in new tab).